albar965/littlenavmap-manual/src/en/MAPDISPLAY.rst

 This can be enabled in the options dialog on page :ref:`options-map-tooltips-and-clicks`.
 Check ``Show procedures on airport click`` to enable this function.

-A single click on an user aircraft, AI aircraft or multiplayer aircraft shows details in the ``Simulator Aircraft`` dock window.
+A single click on a user aircraft, AI aircraft or multiplayer aircraft shows details in the ``Simulator Aircraft`` dock window.

 A double-click zooms in showing either the airport diagram or the navaid